simplifipay/ios-sdks/README.md

   - Set PIN.

+- SimpliFiEkyc SDK, version 5.0.0
+  - Added support for multilingual.
+SDK language will remains same as application's language.
+Supported lanugages are as follows:
+    - English (default)
+    - Arabic

 - SimpliFiEKyc SDK, version 4.3.2
   - General Improvements.
   - Added a error callback that will be invoked if the accesstoken passed is invalid.